nipy/heudiconv/docs/custom-heuristic.rst

 Custom Heuristics
 =========================

-In this tutorial we will:
+In this tutorial we go more in depth, creating our own *heuristic.py* and modifying it for our needs:

 1. :ref:`Step1 <heudiconv_step1>` Generate a heuristic (translation) file skeleton and some associated descriptor text files.
 2. :ref:`Step2 <heudiconv_step2>` Modify the *heuristic.py* to specify BIDS output names and directories, and the input DICOM characteristics.